mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - Underline links to highlight that they're links, not regular text that should be ignored
 - Use **bold** and *italicized* text to draw attention to things, but don't overdo it
 - No comic sans or rainbow lookin ass font
 - Keep it consistent.
 I don't want 10pt font here and 15pt font there.
+Everything of the same type should also have the same styles, don't italicized one date and not the others.
 - Keep headings the same style
 - Name should be biggest text
 - Feel free to add objective statement, but I don't include it